Fort Bliss: Post of El Paso (1854), Fort Bliss, (1854–1868)

 On 11 January 1854, Companies B, E, I and K of the 8th Infantry, under the command of Lt.
 Col. Edmund B. Alexander, established Post of El Paso at Magoffinsville under orders from Secretary of War Jefferson Davis.
-The post was named 'Fort Bliss' on 8 March 1854 in honor of Lt.
-Col. William Wallace Smith Bliss, a veteran of the Mexican War (1846-1848) who was cited for gallantry in action.
+The post was named 'Fort Bliss' on 8 March 1854, in honor of Lt.
+Col. William Wallace Smith Bliss, (1815–1853), U.S. Army officer, private secretary, and son-in-law of President Zachary Taylor.
+Bliss was a veteran of the Mexican War (1846–1848) who was cited for gallantry in action.

-There it remained for the next 14 years, serving as a base for troops guarding the area against Apache attacks.
+Fort Bliss remained there for the next 14 years, serving as a base for troops guarding the area against Apache attacks.
 Until 1861 most of these troops were units of the 8th Infantry Regiment.
 At the outbreak of the American Civil War, David E. Twiggs, the Commander of the Department of Texas, ordered the garrison to surrender Fort Bliss to the Confederacy, which Col. Isaac Van Duzen Reeve did on 31 March 1861.
-(Companies B, E, F, H, I, and K were captured by the Confederacy and remained prisoners of war until 25 Feb 1863 in Texas, with Company A returning safely to the North with their Colors on 26 May 1861.)
+Companies B, E, F, H, I, and K were captured by the Confederacy and remained prisoners of war until 25 February 1863 in Texas.
+Company A returned safely to the North with their Colors on 26 May 1861.

 Confederate forces consisting of the 2nd Regiment of Texas, under the command of Col. John R. Baylor, took the post on 1 July 1861, and used it as a platform to launch attacks into New Mexico and Arizona in an effort to force the Union garrisons still in these states to surrender.
 Initially the Confederate Army had success in their attempts to gain control of New Mexico, but following the Battle of Glorieta Pass, the Confederate soldiers were forced to retreat when their supply lines were cut.

-The Confederate garrison abandoned Fort Bliss without a fight the next year when a Federal column of 2,350 men under the command of Colonel James H. Carleton advanced from California.
-The Californians maintained an irregular garrison at Fort Bliss until 1865, when 5th Infantry units arrived to reestablish the post; these were subsequently relieved by the 25th Infantry, Buffalo Soldiers, on 12 August 1866, followed by the 35th Infantry two months later.
+In 1862, the Confederate garrison abandoned Fort Bliss without a fight when a Federal column of 2,350 men under the command of Colonel James H. Carleton advanced from California.
+The Californians maintained an irregular garrison at Fort Bliss until 1865, when 5th Infantry units arrived to reestablish the post.
+These were relieved by the 25th Infantry, Buffalo Soldiers, on 12 August 1866, followed by the 35th Infantry two months later.